 With the opening of the Guangzhou–Shenzhen–Hong Kong Express Rail Link on September 23rd, 2018, high-speed trains from the newly-built Hong Kong West Kowloon Station to 44 mainland cities were put into service.
-High-speed trains from Hong Kong have not only made it much more convenient and faster to travel between Hong Kong and mainland China, but have also had a positive effect on the economy, strengthening economic co-operation and trade exchanges between Hong Kong and mainland China.
+High-speed trains from Hong Kong have not only made it much more convenient and faster to travel between Hong Kong and Chinese mainland, but have also had a positive effect on the economy, strengthening economic co-operation and trade exchanges between Hong Kong and Chinese mainland.

-Hong Kong connects to 44 destinations in the 25,000-kilometer national high-speed railway, including six short-distance cities and 38 long-distance cities.
-All high-speed trains to/from Hong Kong operate at the West Kowloon Railway Station, which is a different station from Hung Hom Railway Station that serves ordinary trains.
+Hong Kong connects to 66 destinations in the 25,000-kilometer national high-speed railway, including 8 short-distance cities and 38 long-distance cities.
+All high-speed trains to/from Hong Kong operate at the West Kowloon Railway Station, which is a different station from Hung Hom Railway Station (temporary closed) that serves ordinary trains.

 From Hong Kong West Kowloon Station, there are 13 pairs of trains running on long-distance routes every day, 70 pairs of trains serving short-distance routes on weekdays, and 82 pairs on weekends.